bratlove123/entrylevel/README.md

     - Go to entry-level-sessions-fe
     - Run: `npm install` to install dependencies
     - Run: `npm start` to start the application
+    - If have a message: Something is already running on port 3000.
+Please enter `y` to start on port 3001.
+And you can access the application on browser via: `http://localhost:3001/`

 II.
 APPLICATION EXPLAINATION